Nature Story Corner Presents:

 Building Your Relationship With Nature

-For centuries, man has tried to control Nature.
+For centuries, humans have tried to control Nature.
 No different than “owning” other human beings, the continued process of engaging with Nature by “owning” and controlling parts of her has backfired.
 Nature is always moving toward balance.
 And each time one of us tries to manipulate any aspect of Nature, whether it is drilling for gas or putting chemicals on your lawn, Nature will respond.
 It is a law of physics that for every action, there is an equal and opposite reaction.
 Simply put, we cannot exterminate aspects of Nature, such as insects or animals, without exterminating ourselves.

 How can we be more responsible, more mindful and more careful?
 Simply by engaging Nature in the decision making process.
 Nature has language just as we do.
 People have been communicating with animals, plants, insects, rocks, crystals… for eons.
 So why not ask Nature before digging that hole, spraying the yard, or killing those yellow jackets?
 Why not learn the language and take positive strides to work with Nature and support your own health in the process?